 What makes a great meetings booker?
 Is it to have as many calls as possible?
 No, there are many strategies for how you can easily increase your hit rate when you’re booking a meeting.
-If you want to be successful when booking a meeting there are some important things within these strategies, such as structure, discipline and continues monitoring.
+If you want to be successful when booking a meeting there are some important things within these strategies, such as structure, discipline and continued monitoring.

 To cold call and book a meeting can be quite simple.
 Call up a potential client from your call-list, find a time fitting for a meeting, book an appointment and mark it in the calendar.
 But if you’ve been sitting and calling for hours on end and nobody picks up, you know that cold calling and book a meeting isn’t always as easy as it sounds.